Dale Mabry Army Airfield: Closure

 III Fighter Command fighter training ended on 31 May 1945, and the 335th AAFBU was converted into a Ground Training Unit.
 With the Japanese Surrender in August 1945, demobilization became the major activity at the base, with many personnel being separated and returning to civilian life.

 In the fall of 1945, jurisdiction of Dale Mabry AAF was transferred to Air Technical Service Command (ATSC), whose mission was the transfer of any useful military equipment to other bases around the country.
 The base was closed and declared as surplus in 1946, being was turned over to the War Assets Administration (WAA) for disposal and return to civil use.
 The Air Force retained a communications facility at the base until March 1946 when the airport was fully returned to Civil Control.

-Over 8,000 pilots from Europe, China and the United States trained here in P-39s, P-40s, P-47s and P-51s.
+Over 8,000 pilots from the United States as well as Europe and China trained here in P-39s, P-40s, P-47s and P-51s.
 There is a historic site marker now at the edge of the NW/SE runway near the point where planes took off or landed.
 Over a dozen pilots died in accidents while learning how to fire at targets such as a giant, plywood “bull’s eye” at Alligator Point to the south.
 During 1943, 79,000 family members came to Tallahassee, then a town of 16,000, to visit pilots-in-training.

 Today, some sections of the base's asphalt runway are still visible, as are several concrete tie-down pads.
 On November 16, 2016 a live air strike bomb was unearthed during construction entangled in the roots of a tree in what is now known as Frenchtown.
 The location was near the boundaries of the old base.
 A special crew dispatched by The 325th Explosive Ordnance Disposal Flight out of Tyndall Air Force Base in Panama City, Florida determined that the course of action was to detonate the bomb in place to neutralize it and did so safely.